hpi-schul-cloud/schulcloud-server/apps/server/doc/cross-cutting-concerns.md

 # Cross cutting concerns

+The cross cutting topics are part of the core-module.

 ## Logging

 For logging use the logger ServerLogger, provided by the logger module.
 It is hooked up in the application on startup, replacing the default logger and can be transient injected into any provider by additionally define set a context into the logger.